Ashwin Vasan: Education

 Vasan was born and raised in Chicago.
 His mother was a neonatologist and his father was a chemical engineer.
-Both of his parents immigrated to the United Stated from Chennai, India in the 1970s.
+Both of his parents immigrated to the United States from Chennai, India in the 1970s.

 Vasan earned a Bachelor of Arts in economics from the University of California, Los Angeles, in 2001 and a Master of Science in epidemiology from the Harvard School of Public Health in 2004.
 He graduated from University of Michigan Medical School in 2011 and later earned a PhD from the London School of Hygiene & Tropical Medicine in 2016.
 He completed his medical training in internal medicine at NewYork-Presbyterian Hospital.

 Professional career

 World Health Organization

-After earning his Master’s degree from Harvard, Vasan began his career at the World Health Organization working with Jim Yong Kim to address the global HIV/AIDS epidemic.
+After earning his Master's degree from Harvard, Vasan began his career at the World Health Organization working with Jim Yong Kim to address the global HIV/AIDS epidemic.
 As a technical officer in the early 2000s with WHO, Vasan helped launch the 3by5 Initiative which sought to provide antiretroviral treatment to three million people living with AIDS in developing and transitional countries by the end of 2005.

 While at WHO, Vasan took a one-year secondment in Uganda with the Ministry of Health of Uganda and Partners In Health where he focused on improving the government anti-retrovirus treatment program.
-Vasan was responsible for sharing his findings with researchers in Rwanda to inform PIH’s expansion of HIV services in that country.
+Vasan was responsible for sharing his findings with researchers in Rwanda to inform PIH's expansion of HIV services in that country.